Worship at Messiah Lutheran Church

 Engaging Faith and Mind

 At Messiah, we believe that faith is a journey of continuous questioning and growth.
-Our worship includes thoughtful preaching, deep engagement with Scripture, and moments of quiet reflection.
+Our worship includes thoughtful preaching, deep engagement with scripture, and moments of quiet reflection.
 We encourage you to bring your questions, doubts, and hopes into this sacred space, knowing that here, your voice matters.

 Come as You Are